Dautphetal: Established enterprises

-The greatest employer in the community is the firm Roth Industries GmbH & Co.
+The greatest employer in the municipality is the firm Roth Industries GmbH & Co.
 KG.
 This worldwide active business has all together more than 1,100 workers.
 After being founded in 1947 as a simple handicraft business, the firm has steadily grown and is nowadays represented in Europe, North and South America, and even in China.
 Alongside household products (such as shower partitions), synthetic manufacturing and environmental technology (tank manufacturing), companies in machine building and aggregate manufacture are parts of the conglomerate.

 Johnson Controls maintains a location in Friedensdorf.
 This company makes vehicle fuel tanks and car seats, employing 200 people to do so.

-The firm Bamberger, formerly Europe's third-biggest manufacturer of enamelled-steel bathtubs, and with 200 employees one of the biggest firms in the community, was taken over by the Kaldewei company and in 2005 it was broken up.
+The firm Bamberger, formerly Europe's third-biggest manufacturer of enamelled-steel bathtubs, and with 200 employees one of the biggest firms in the municipality, was taken over by the Kaldewei company and in 2005 it was broken up.

 Planning

 In the 2001 Middle Hesse Regional Plan, Dautphetal is designated a low centre in the rural area (in terms of Walter Christaller's Central Place Theory).
-Dautphe and Friedensdorf, it is said in this plan, are the central communities.
-Furthermore, the greater community is part of the Marburg - Dautphetal - Biedenkopf - (Bad Laasphe) regional development belt.
+Dautphe and Friedensdorf, it is said in this plan, are the central municipalities.
+Furthermore, the greater municipality is part of the Marburg - Dautphetal - Biedenkopf - (Bad Laasphe) regional development belt.
 This belt's job is to open up the region, to make possible an exchange of goods and services between middle centres as well as to connect the region to the high centre of Marburg and to the long-distance transportation network.
 Building on public transport is thus given special importance.

 Moreover, there exists a local transport and population belt, Dautphetal - Gladenbach, with a regional connective function.
 Together with Biedenkopf and Breidenbach, Dautphetal is described as a commercial hub.